Caribbean Ports Worth Cruising To

 If you are looking to begin your travel journey but are intimidated with the options or want your budget to stretch farther than just visiting one place, booking a cruise might be a great idea.
 For East Coasters, Caribbean cruises are cost effective, entertaining, and provide opportunity to explore a number of the beautiful neighboring islands and countries.
 Here are Ports of Call worth cruising to, and activities to do while you are there!

 Aruba fights for the top spot on my favorites list because I fell in love with their daylong Jeep Safari tour.
 Riding in the back of the jeep with dirt in my hair (on my birthday!) felt adventurous and completely freeing.
 The tour took us to explore caves, ancient ruins, natural bridges, and the natural pool – and provided lunch.
 If you don’t have all day to spare, I strongly recommend visiting the natural pool, formed by large rocks around it, or stay dry and head to the caves.
+If you have more than one day there, check out highlights from my second trip to Aruba with friends, and 5 romantic things to do in Aruba for couples.

 Photo credit: Terry Robinson